MaximeWack/tidyflow/README.md

 ## Scripts

 Five scripts are already present, populated with boilerplate code for each of the steps.
 Each of the scripts is an Rmd file, though they are not supposed to be knitted but more or less used like a notebook.
-(See [blogpost] for an idea of my workflow)
 Packages `dplyr`, `magrittr`, `tidyr`, and `purrr` can be useful all the way.

 **Every step makes a "savepoint" of your work, allowing you to rapidly iterate on any of the steps without having to re-run the previous ones (unless you've changed something up in the chain).**

 ### 01_Import.Rmd